Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### make graph: Creating the AI Engine ADF Graph for Vitis Compiler Flow

-An adaptive data flow (ADF) graph can be connected to an extensible Vitis platform (the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives.
+An adaptive data flow (ADF) graph can be connected to an extensible Vitis platform (the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives).
 * The AI Engine ADF C++ graph of the design contains AI Engine kernels.
 * All interconnects between kernels are defined in the C++ graph
 * All interconnections to external I/O are fully specified in the C++ simulation testbench (`graph.cpp`) that instantiates the C++ ADF graph object.